pblivin0x/blockchain-developer-bootcamp-final-project/README.md

 ├── truffle-config.js
 ```

-## Frontend Access
+## Frontend Interface

-The front-end will be hosted on Github Pages.
+The frontend interface will be hosted on Github Pages.

-## Ethereum Address
+## Ethereum Address for NFT Certificate

 pblivin.eth